Overnight deaths take national coronavirus toll to 26

 The news comes after Victoria recorded two deaths yesterday, one of which was linked to a cluster of cases among inpatients at The Alfred.

-Seven deaths have been recorded in Victoria, 12 in New South Wales, three in Queensland, and five in other states and territories.
+Seven deaths have been recorded in Victoria, 12 in New South Wales, three in Queensland, three in WA and three in other states and territories.

 In the last 24 hours, there were another 49 COVID-19 cases confirmed in Victoria, bringing the state’s total to 1085.
 NSW has 2389 cases, an increase of 91.